Real Estate Agency

 Further, it provides that representatives of the seller will use their professional negotiation skills to seek qualified buyers and generally promote the listed property, while keeping information concerning the seller confidential and always acting in the seller’s best interests.
 The hallmarks of this relationship between the seller and the seller agency are good faith, full disclosure, competence, compliance, and accounting.

 The seller traditionally pays a commission directly to the brokerage.
-The listing agent then pays any brokers or salespeople within its employ and, if applicable, any co-operating brokerages involved in the transaction.
+The listing agent then pays any brokers or salespeople within its employment and, if applicable, any co-operating brokerages involved in the transaction.
 The seller then signs the agreement with the listing agent.

-Understand Listing Agreement.
+Understanding Listing Agreement.

 Multiple RepresentationOccasionally a real estate brokerage will represent both the buyer and the seller.
 The buyer and the seller must consent to this arrangement in writing.
 Under this multiple representation arrangement, the brokerage must do what is best for both the buyer and the seller.

-Since the brokerage's loyalty is divided between the buyer and the seller who have conflicting interests, it is absoluteley essential that a multiple representation relationship be properly documented.
+Since the brokerage's loyalty is divided between the buyer and the seller who have conflicting interests, it is absolutely essential that a multiple representation relationship be properly documented.
 Representation agreements specifically describe the rights and duties of everyone involved and any limitations to those rights and duties.

 Customer ServiceA real estate brokerage may provide services to buyers and sellers without creating buyer or seller representation.
-This is called "customer servive."
+This is called "customer service."
 Under this arrangement, the brokerage can provide many valuable services in a fair and honest manner.
 This relationship can be set out in a buyer or seller customer service agreement.
 Real estate negotiations are often complex and a brokerage may be providing representation and/or customer service to more that one seller or buyer.
 The brokerage will disclose these relationships to each buyer and seller.

 We only collect personal information necessary to effectively market and sell the property of sellers, to assess, locate and qualify properties for buyers and to otherwise provide professional services to clients and customers.
-I/We do not sell, trade, transfer, rent or exchange your personal information with anyone.
+We do not sell, trade, transfer, rent or exchange your personal information with anyone.

 remember my information (?)